Fish Contamination Assessment

 Activity Type:Monitoring, Research, Assessment/Evaluation, Analysis/Interpretation

-Project OverviewDNR works with Minnesota Pollution Control Agency and Minnesota Department of Health to determine the level of contamination from mercury and other harmful chemicals in fish from Minnesota's lakes and rivers.
-Clean Water Legacy funding is being used to significantly increase (more than double) the number of lakes and rivers that are assessed for contamination on an annual basis.
+Project OverviewDNR works with Minnesota Pollution Control Agency and Minnesota Department of Health to determine the level of contamination from mercury and other harmful chemicals in fish from Minnesota's lakes and rivers and to track the success of efforts to reduce mercury pollution.
+Clean Water Legacy funding is being used to significantly increase (more than double) the number of lakes and rivers that are assessed for mercury contamination on an annual basis.
 Fish are collected during DNR fishery surveys, processed for laboratory testing, and analyzed for contaminants.
-The data are processed by DNR and shared with the Minnesota Pollution Control Agency and Minnesota Department of Health.
+The data are processed by DNR, shared with the Minnesota Pollution Control Agency and Minnesota Department of Health, and long-term trends are summarized in the Clean Water Fund Performance Report.

 About the Issue